aloladze88-afk/ai-agents-intro/README.md

 Topics containing spaces should be placed inside quotation marks.

-The generated response is displayed in the terminal and saved to:
+The generated response is displayed in the terminal and checked by the validation tool.

+If every required heading is present, the response is saved to:

 ```text
 output/study_guide.md
 ```

-Each run replaces the previous contents of that file with the latest generated study guide.
+If validation fails, the missing sections are printed and the invalid response is not saved.
+Each successful run replaces the previous contents of the output file.

 ## Topics tested